Steelers support ex-Raven, put aside rivalry

 The Steelers and Ravens play one of the NFL's fiercest rivalries, but they've been known to support each other in difficult times off the field.
 The Ravens issued several statements honoring Steelers owner Dan Rooney, who died last month at age 84.
 "Dan Rooney was the conscience of the NFL while serving as one of the powerful influences recently and in the history of our league," owner Steve Bisciotti said in a statement.
 "He was kind, classy, and a true gentleman.
 He was a giant in our industry."

-Several Steelers tweeted support in March 2016 after former Ravens cornerback Tray Walker died in a motorcycle accident.
+Several Steelers tweeted support in March 2016 after former Ravens cornerback Tray Walker died in a dirt bike crash.
 "Saddened by the passing of Tray Walker, a member of our NFL family," coach Mike Tomlin tweeted.
 "Thoughts and prayers with his family and the Ravens organization."

 ESPN's Jamison Hensley contributed to this report.